 PPAD 514/714 Problems of County Administration.
-(3 Hours) Prerequisite: State and Local Government.
-Administrative operations in county government are discussed; emphasis is placed on understanding purchasing and contracting, personnel and financial administration, reporting and public relations.
+(3 Hours) Administrative operations in county government are discussed; emphasis is placed on understanding purchasing and contracting, personnel and financial administration, reporting and public relations.

 PPAD 515 Metropolitan Government and Politics.
-(3 Hours) Prerequisite: American Government.
-Political and structural elements of public and private influences on policies like annexation, consolidation, regional development and planning are analyzed.
+(3 Hours) Political and structural elements of public and private influences on policies like annexation, consolidation, regional development and planning are analyzed.

 PPAD 516/716 The Administrative State.
 (3 Hours).
 Political environment of public administration; relation of bureaucracies to public opinion and political pressure; relations among legislators, elected executives, and civil servants are discussed.

-PPAD/PS 517 Seminar in Mississippi Government and Politics.
+PPAD/PS 517 Seminar in Government and State Politics.
 (3 Hours) Special features of Mississippi governmental structure and political process are reviewed.

 PPAD 518/718 Seminar in State Politics.
 (3 Hours).
-The examination of the organization, function, political dynamics and policy outputs of state governmental systems.
+Examination of the organization, function, political dynamics and policy outputs of state governmental systems.